Showing posts with label surrogate endpoint. Show all posts

 BCR is just one of a number of elements to be evaluated after SRT.
 A BCR with a high Decipher score may suggest that immediate salvage ADT is appropriate.
 With the new generation of PET scans, which can detect metastases at low PSAs, it may sometimes be beneficial to treat pelvic lymph node metastases and possibly distant metastases if SRT had only included the prostate bed.

 This small, retrospective study will not establish a new definition, but it does raise the interesting question of whether we need a standard definition, or whether the definition ought to depend upon the purpose for which it is used.
 If we have definitive evidence that early treatment after failed SRT is beneficial, that will force researchers to investigate the optimum PSA (or PSADT) cutpoint.
-Until then, the PCWG2 definition (PSA≥ nadir + 2.0), PCWG3 definition (PSA≥nadir+ 1.0), or the combination of PSA and PSA doubling time used in the EMBARK protocol (PSA≥1 and PSADT≤ 9 months) are all reasonable.
+Until then, the PCWG2 definition (PSA≥ nadir + 2.0), PCWG3 definition (PSA≥nadir+ 1.0), or the combination of PSA and PSA doubling time used in the EMBARK protocol (PSA≥1 and PSADT≤ 9 months) or the PRESTO protocol (PSA≥0.5 and PSADT≤ 9 months) are all reasonable.

 Monday, March 19, 2018